 Our Music Director

-We are delighted to welcome our new Music Director, Michael Fields, to the choir.
-Michael is a multi-faceted musician with world-wide reputation in performing, directing, teaching, composing and record producing.
+Our Music Director, Michael Fields, is a multi-faceted musician with world-wide reputation in performing, directing, teaching, composing and record producing.

 Although a lutenist and guitarist through his first training, his work has always involved working with singers - foremost in a 35 year duo partnership with soprano Evelyn Tubb, as well as accompanying other eminent singers ranging from Emma Kirkby to Van Morrison, conducting amateur and professional choral and instrumental groups, and composing a variety of vocal works.